jlorente/laravel-transaction-commit-queue/README.md

 Laravel Transaction Commit Queue
 ================================

-A Laravel queue connector to process jobs on successful transactions commits.
+A Laravel queue connector to process jobs on successful database transactions commits.

 This connector is very similar to the "sync" connector with the difference that jobs are executed after the database transaction has been committed instead of